jkeohan/bonus_lectures/AWS/Lambda/intro-to-lambda.md

 Here are some of the main benefits of working with Lambda:

-- Virtual functions - no servers to manage
+- Virtual functions with no servers to manage
-- Integrated with many programming languages
+- Integrated with many programming languages such as JS, Ruby, Python
-- Limited by time - short executions
-- Event Driven and Run on-demand
+- Event Driven and triggered by other services
 - Automated scaling